Primitive Shapes

 Note: The

-away from the position along the direction axis.
-For example, in the default orientation along the positive Z axis thenear_edge
+near_edgeandfar_edgecan be somewhat confusing depending on the orientation.
+Thenear_edgeis always closest to thepositionwhile thefar_edgeisdepthaway from the position along the direction axis.
+For example, in the default orientation along the positive Z axis thenear_edgeis the bottom and thefar_edgeis the top.

 # Created in DeclaraCAD